Wanna Stay Out of These?

 You might not know it, but golf can create so much stress that it triggers the “fight or flight” response in your body.
 Your heart beats faster, your blood pressure increases, and your mind begins to race.
 These are all things that make it harder to focus and stay in the moment.
 Plenty of professional golfers do controlled breathing during their rounds because it actually works.
 Most golf tips don’t explore this part of the game, but it’s an essential tool to have on the course.

 Just know this!
 Some gamer is going to ask you, “Do you inhale/exhale on your back/down swing?
 The answer is neither, but turn that question right back around to the knucklehead that asked it… “I’ve never thought of that, what do you do?
 That’ll fix him.
 Make sure you ask him next time you play again.
-LOL DO NOT let them beat you with their mouth!!!
+LOL DO NOT let them beat you with their mouths!!!

 You should inhale and exhale and take one last look and then take it back.